flerlagekr/Utilities/README.md

 Simply host this html file on a public web server.
 You can then pass one parameter to the url: imageurl.
 For example: https://flerlageapps.com/image.html?imageurl=https://i.imgur.com/4GK14iv.png

+# Image Fit
+Simple html page that will display an image and fit it to the size of your container.

+Simply host this html file on a public web server.
+You can then pass three parameters to the url: width, height, and imageurl.
+In this case, width and height apply to the contaiiner and the image will size fit itself to that container.
+For example: https://flerlageapps.com/imagefit.html?height=500&width=500&imageurl=https://i.imgur.com/4GK14iv.png

 # Twitter Embedder
 Simple html page that will load a tweet in a way that is embeddable via simple URL (useful for Tableau).